vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/04_References_and_Index/27_Bibliography.md

 2003

-The Temple of Muṇd

-. eśvarī: Reconsidering the Evidence. in: Berliner
+The Temple of Muṇḍeśvarī: Reconsidering the Evidence. in: Berliner

 Indologische Studien 15/16/17 \(2003\), 531–585.